fofr/sam-and-paul.com/source/_posts/mali-losinj-croatia.md

 The night was alive with the flashes of distant lightning while I struggled to find targets for my composition.
 When the wind picked up and it looked like storms might be headed our way, I called it a night.

+{% figure mali-losinj-44.jpg portrait %}
+The milky way as seen from Mali Losinj
+{% endfigure %}

 ---

 ## Morning walk